dotkernel/dot-authorization/README.md

 ## Installation

-Run the following command in you project directory:
+Run the following command in your project directory:

 ```shell
 composer require dotkernel/dot-authorization